-Paradise Meadows is located in the southeast part of Strathcona Park and sits at the entrance of Forbidden Plateau and the hike to Mt Albert Edward, the highest mountain of the Plateau at 2093 meters (6867 ft).
-Paradise Meadows provides some great short hikes that are quite a bit easier than the hikes to the mountains nearby.
+Paradise Meadows is located in the southeast of Strathcona Park and sits at the entrance to Forbidden Plateau.
+The hike to Mt Albert Edward is the highest mountain of the Plateau at 2093 meters (6867 ft).
+Paradise Meadows provides great short hikes that are easier than the hikes to the mountains nearby.

-Paradise Meadows is home to a large variety of flowering plants along with many low growing bushes.
-Many types of birds and wildlife frequent this area and during the spring and summer is a lush green.
+Paradise Meadows is home to a large variety of flowering plants and low growing bushes.
+Many types of birds and wildlife frequent this area.
+During the spring and summer the meadows are a lush green.